 Discover the documentary fiction broadcasted during the Luxembourg Sustainability Forum 2016:

 The “People’s Vote Projects” prizes were awarded during the Luxembourg Sustainability Forum 2017.
 With 100 seconds each, the 18 organisations presented innovative practices relating to the Third Industrial Revolution.
 The Forum’s audience voted in real-time.

 The Prize winners:

-Click on the organizations to discover projects in video
+Click on the organisations to discover projects in the video

 Mobility: PwC – Carpooling